-If you would like more information on enhancing your smile through cosmetic dentistry, please contact us by calling (815) 741-1700 for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Cosmetic Dentistry.”
+If you would like more information on orthodontic treatment, please contact us or schedule a consultation by calling (815) 741-1700.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Orthodontic Headgear & Other Anchorage Appliances.”